About Us > Achievements

 Centurion Achievements - Ed Shillabeer

 Lacking natural speed it was over the longer distances I really made my mark, walking all the Plymouth marathons (for training) and doing the inaugural one twice in preparation for a 100 mile race.
-In 1989 I won the National 100 mile championship at a rainy Hendon in 18:11:08, having in 1985 at Colchester set a British track 100km record of 9:41:54 which still stands and put me in the Guinness Book of records.
+In 1989 I won the National 100 mile championship at a rainy Hendon in 18:11:08.
+In 1985 at Colchester, I set a British track 100km record of 9:41:54 which still stands and put me in the Guinness Book of records.

-I eventually became the oldest GB athletic debutant, (51yo), registering 23:50:51 for 200km in a France international match and being 2nd Brit home for 6th overall a year later with 23:14:28.
-My “Dartmoor Discovery” races were tough but enjoyable.
+I eventually became the oldest GB athletic debutant, (at 51 years), registering 23:50:51 for 200km in a France international match and being 2nd Brit home for 6th overall a year later with 23:14:28.

 To “fly the flag” for race walking I entered Foster’s inaugural “Quadrathon “ race in 1983, starting my training by swimming around the Hoe prior to walking the Plymouth Marathon then cycling for a couple of hours.
 2 months later my 2.4 mile swim off Brighton beach took 59:45:32,a 32 mile walk in 5:14:15,12 mile cycle 5:46:21 and then the marathon walked in 4:19:10 to arrive in Gravesend 16 hours 53min and 4 seconds after the gun was fired.
 3rd out of 87 starters and the oldest finisher proved my point that race walkers deserve respect as athletes!